PederHA/nowplaying/README.md

 # Now Playing

 Basic "Now Playing" application for Windows that can be used to log the currently playing Spotify track without using the web API.
-Useful for overlaying "Now Playing" data on a streaming broadcast.
+Useful for overlaying "Now Playing" information on a streaming broadcast.

 The program continually polls the Spotify window for updates until it is manually terminated.